 complete strangers to hand over their bags.
 All the FREITAG stores joined in with the campaign and asked customers to bring back their shabby totes.
 In this way, a hundred or so bags were garnered from around the world.

 In the Zurich factory where every FREITAG bag is cut, the four brothers unpicked the bags they had gathered in, pieced and soldered them together.
-The lorry tarpaulin was transformed… into a lorry tarpaulin, pushing the FREITAG upcycling principle ad absurdum.
-The new multicoloured patchwork tarpaulin was mounted on a truck and the Freitag and Riklin brothers set off in August on a road trip around Switzerland.
-They engaged in dialogue with people in every region about consumption and production in the 21st century with action such as getting people to make soup from the leftovers found on the various floors of an apartment building.
+The lorry tarp was transformed… into a lorry tarp, pushing the FREITAG upcycling principle ad absurdum.
+The new multicoloured patchwork tarpaulin was mounted on a truck and the Freitag and Riklin brothers set off in August on a road trip around Switzerland, and engaged in dialogue with people in every region.

-These experiences and encounters gave birth to objects that are both surprising and original, made, in turn, from the re-re-recycled lorry tarp: these include a free-rider seat, a shopping bag prosthesis and even a compost catapult, then tested on the people of Lausanne.
+These experiences and encounters gave birth to objects that are both surprising and original, made, in turn, from the re-re-recycled lorry tarp: these include a free-rider seat, a shopping bag prosthesis and even a compost catapult.
+In September, the four brothers went to test these objects on the people of Lausanne.
+Could unfamiliar objects shake up familiar habits?
+Could unexpected encounters create new consumer behaviours?
 This ironic take on recycling, extended to infinity, frees up the very serious position on consumption and our contemporary use of resources taken by the Freitag and Riklin brothers.

 Every stage in this adventure will be retraced in the exhibition, which will enable visitors to join in and play an active part by borrowing objects which were themselves created as part of this extreme recycling project, with its stated aim of altering consumer behaviour.